-Operation (+shift to extend a text selection) Move the caret one character to the left.
+Key Operation (+shift to extend a text selection) Left arrow Move the caret one character to the left.
 At the start of a line it wraps to the end of the previous line.
-Move the text caret one character right.
+Right arrow Move the text caret one character right.
 You can move it into uncharted territory beyond the end of the line.
 It does not wrap to the next line.
-Move up one line.
-Move down one line.
-Move one word to the left/right.
+Up arrow Move up one line.
+Down arrow Move down one line.
+Ctrl+Left Ctrl+Right Move one word to the left/right.
 Words are defined to be useful when operating on scripts.
-Move the caret to the right of the last character on the line.
-Move the text caret to the start of the current line.
-Move the text caret to the right of the last character in the file.
-Move the text caret to the left of the first character in the file.
-Start of next (previous) paragraph (after empty line) Word part right (left).
-Swap between insert mode caret and overtype caret
+End Move the caret to the right of the last character on the line.
+Home Move the text caret to the start of the current line.
+Ctrl+End Move the text caret to the right of the last character in the file.
+Ctrl+Home Move the text caret to the left of the first character in the file.
+Ctrl+] ([) Start of next (previous) paragraph (after empty line) Ctrl+(/) Word part right (left).
+Insert Swap between insert mode caret and overtype caret